CDAT/cdat/CONTRIBUTING.md

-If you are simply looking to start working with the *UV-CDAT* codebase, navigate to the [GitHub "issues" tab](https://github.com/UV-CDAT/uvcdat/issues) and start looking through interesting issues.
+If you are simply looking to start working with the *UV-CDAT* codebase, navigate to the [GitHub "issues" tab](https://github.com/CDAT/cdat/issues) and start looking through interesting issues.

+Note that CDAT main components are [cdms](https://github.com/CDAT/cdms) and [vcs](https://github.com/CDAT/vcs), you might want to check these repos issues as well.

-Feel free to ask questions on [mailing list](uvcdat-users@llnl.gov) or [askbot](http://askbot-uvcdat.llnl.gov/questions)
+Feel free to ask questions on [mailing list(cdat-users@llnl.gov)

 Bug Reports/Enhancement Requests
 --------------------------------

-Bug reports are an important part of making *UV-CDAT* more stable.
+Bug reports are an important part of making *CDAT* more stable.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
-Since many versions of *UV-CDAT* are supported, knowing version information will also identify improvements made since previous versions.
+Since many versions of *CDAT* are supported, knowing version information will also identify improvements made since previous versions.
 Often trying the bug-producing code out on the *master* branch is a worthwhile exercise to confirm the bug still